amartas/Mesa-Stella-SESNe/README.md

 A set of Python scripts for creating and running MESA+Stella model grids for stripped-envelope supernovae.

 ## How it works
-The main component is within ```MesaStellaCore.py```.
-This script reads the configuration file ```SetupConfig.cfg``` and an input simlist (```InputFiles/simlist.csv``` by default), then creates a set of MESA and Stella simulation grids with the parameters specified within the simlist.
-It then runs the MESA simulations with a user-defined thread count.
-Once the MESA sims finish, it runs the Stella component of the simulations in parallel, each on its own thread.
+The main logic behind the gridding is ```MesaStellaCore.py```.
+This script reads the configuration file ```SetupConfig.cfg``` and an input simlist (```InputFiles/simlist.csv``` by default), then creates a set of MESA and Stella simulation grids with the parameters specified within the simlist.  ```Scheduler.py``` then runs the MESA simulations.
+After completing the MESA sims, it runs the Stella component of the simulations in parallel, each on its own thread.
 Stella has limited parallelization, so this really speeds up the process.
-Output data is held within ```ModelGrids```, though CSVs of some output data are exported to ```DataExports```.
+The full output data is held within ```mesa-24.08.1/ModelGrids```, though photometry and various explosion profiles are saved to ```DataExports```.

 ## Getting Started